pmarkert/hyperpotamus/README.md

 ]
 ```

 I like JSON-- a lot... but after typing all of those symbols the YAML starts looking nicer and nicer.
+You can even mix and match JSON and YAML within
+a single script, so you can achieve that perfect blend of short and sweet vs. explicit syntax in your recipes...

 ### Session data
 ```yaml